NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	<strong>Note:</strong> When your package is being consumed by a .NET Core project, it does not display the readme.txt.
 </div>

-To do this create a text file and edit its content to whatever you would like to be dispalyed once the package is installed.
+To do this create a text file and edit its content to whatever you would like to be displayed once the package is installed.
 Rename it to readme.txt.
 Edit the nuspec file - add a child node `files` to the `package` node like below

 	<?xml version="1.0"?>